sergev/gisp/docs/Gisp-Tutorial.md

 newline()
 ```

+`while` is the only loop statement in the surface language.
+Inside a loop you can use `break` to exit immediately or `continue` to skip to the next iteration; both compile to continuation jumps in the underlying evaluator.

 ### Higher-Order Functions

 Functions are first-class values.
 The following implements `iterate`, a helper that repeatedly applies a function: